Come browse my monthly blog-style posts to see the inspiration behind my heart for hospitality and the resulting Old Southern Charm party products.

 Did you have a chance to watch Barbara Bush’s gorgeous funeral?
 Living in Houston, her service was the buzz of the weekend and well deserved.
 Barbara was a legend: confident in who she was, supportive of loved ones, unyielding in her beliefs, gracious under pressure.
 The embodiment of a feminist icon, without ever having to declare her title.
 A true “Steel Magnolia”.
 Barbara’s strength was undeniable, yet she didn’t necessarily have an “easy” path.
 The cartoon image that went viral of the reunion of Barbara and her three year old daughter, Robin, at the Pearly Gates, struck so many hearts this week.
 I believe its impact stems from the question: HOW DOES SOMEONE KEEP GOING AFTER THAT?
 We’ve all heard tragic stories and gone through them ourselves.
 I can’t give you Barb’s answer to this question, but I can humbly attempt mine.
 This year we lost our daughter the day after she was born.
 The details are impossibly hard to sum up here, but hopefully the heartache transcends the need for a description.
 It was (and still is) the worst.
 So what can you/we do as friends to help those around us who are going through tough times?
 Here are my 3 “Tried and True” Tips:

-Helpful ideas: 1) Bring a Breakfast Basket: Muffins, Pastries, Precut Fruit, Orange Juice.
+Ideas: 1) Bring a Breakfast Basket: Muffins, Pastries, Precut Fruit, Orange Juice.
 2) Casseroles ready to eat or freeze (preferably in a disposable tray.
-It’s really challenging to remember whose dish was, especially during emotionally difficult times).
+It’s really challenging to remember whose dish was whose, especially during emotionally difficult times).
 3) Pick-up food from their spouse/caretaker/children’s favorite restaurant.
 It’ll make their day too.

 March 2017: HOSPITALITY INSPIRATION: Wanna Wabi Sabi?